com1DFA DFA-Kernel theory

 The mass balance Eq.10 remains unchanged:

-(18)\[\frac{\mathrm{d}V(t)}{\mathrm{d}t} = \frac{\mathrm{d}\left(A_b\overline{h}\right)}{\mathrm{d}t} = \frac{\rho_{\text{ent}}}{\rho_0}\,w_f\,h_{\text{ent}}\,\left\Vert \overline{\mathbf{u}}\right\Vert + \frac{A_b}{\rho_0}\,\frac{\tau^{(b)}}{e_b}\,\left\Vert \overline{\mathbf{u}}\right\Vert\]
+(19)\[\frac{\mathrm{d}V(t)}{\mathrm{d}t} = \frac{\mathrm{d}\left(A_b\overline{h}\right)}{\mathrm{d}t} = \frac{\rho_{\text{ent}}}{\rho_0}\,w_f\,h_{\text{ent}}\,\left\Vert \overline{\mathbf{u}}\right\Vert + \frac{A_b}{\rho_0}\,\frac{\tau^{(b)}}{e_b}\,\left\Vert \overline{\mathbf{u}}\right\Vert - \frac{K}{\rho_0}\,\frac{A_b}{\left\Vert \overline{\mathbf{u}}\right\Vert}\]

-The unknown \(\overline{u}_1\), \(\overline{u}_2\) and \(\overline{h}\) satisfy Eq.16, Eq.17 and Eq.18.
-In equation Eq.17 the bottom shear stress \(\tau^{(b)}\) remains unknown, and and a constitutive equation has to be introduced in order to completely solve the equations.
+The unknown \(\overline{u}_1\), \(\overline{u}_2\) and \(\overline{h}\) satisfy Eq.17, Eq.18 and Eq.19.
+In equation Eq.18 the bottom shear stress \(\tau^{(b)}\) remains unknown, and and a constitutive equation has to be introduced in order to completely solve the equations.

 Friction Model

-The problem can be solved by introducing a constitutive equation which describes the basal shear stress tensor \(\tau^{(b)}\) as a function of the flow state of the avalanche.
+The problem can be solved by introducing constitutive equations which describe the behaviour of a material due to stress.
+For granular materials like avalanches the basal shear stress tensor \(\tau^{(b)}\) is expressed as a function of the flow state of the avalanche (Granular friction models).

-(19)\[\tau^{(b)}_i = f(\sigma^{(b)},\overline{u},\overline{h},\rho_0,t,\mathbf{x})\]
+(26)\[\tau^{(b)}_i = f(\sigma^{(b)},\overline{u},\overline{h},\rho_0,t,\mathbf{x})\]

 With